CCW_start

 Prior to completing a RENEWAL Application, please be prepared to upload the following:

-• A copy of your valid California driver’s license, or California ID.
+- A copy of your valid California driver’s license, or California ID.

-• If applicable, upload your DD214 or NG Form 22 with the type of discharge included.
+- If applicable, upload your DD214 or NG Form 22 with the type of discharge included.

-• 8-Hour Firearms Training Certificate that lists the date of your training and qualification and each weapon you qualified with that will appear on your permit (refer to above Firearms section).
+- 8-Hour Firearms Training Certificate that lists the date of your training and qualification and each weapon you qualified with that will appear on your permit (refer to above Firearms section).

-PLEASE NOTE Renewal Applicants must answer all questions on the application truthfully and honestly, even if the information has previously been disclosed.
+PLEASE NOTE: Renewal Applicants must answer all questions on the application truthfully and honestly, even if the information has previously been disclosed.
 There is a 90-day grace period if you let your permit expire but you cannot conceal carry if your permit has expired.
-If you fail to submit your Renewal Application and scan and upload all required documents by the end of the 90-day grace period, you will have to start the process over as a New Applicant.
+If you fail to submit your Renewal Application and scan and upload all required documents by the end of the 90-day grace period, you may have to start the process over as a New Applicant.

 MODIFICATION Applications are submitted to change your home address.
 They must be submitted within 10 days of the day that you move and you are also required per California State law to change your home address with the California DMV.
 We will check the DMV database to ensure you have done so.
 Modification Applications can also be submitted to add/delete firearms on your permit; however, please know these types of applications have the very lowest priority because first priority is given to New/Renewal/Address Modification applications.
 Gun modifications are best done at the time of Renewal.